Core Curriculum

 Transdisciplinary approach to knowledge

-At our bilingual kindergarten, we implement the latest pedagogical trends, placing the student at the heart of the educational process.
+At our dual-language kindergarten, we implement the latest pedagogical trends, placing the student at the heart of the educational process.

 We attempt to provide a comprehensive, integrated and interdisciplinary approach to knowledge, perfectly in line with the everyday experiences of children, through a close look at transdisciplinary themes/units.